 There is no cure for Parkinson’s disease, there aren’t even any treatments proven to slow progression.
 PD results from the accumulated death of dopamine producing neurons in a part of the brain that primarily controls movement.
 When you get it, you have it for life, and the only thing you know is that things will get worse as time goes by.
-Given the state of medical science at the time of my diagnosis my fate looked something like this – proper medication, healthy diet and regular exercise should keep me relatively normal for the next 5 – 10 years, after which I would probably undergo DBS (deep brain stimulation), to have electrodes surgically implanted into my brain which should buy me a few more good years.
+Given the state of medical science at the time of my diagnosis, my fate looked something like this – proper medication, healthy diet and regular exercise should keep me relatively normal for the next 5 – 15 years, after which I would probably undergo DBS (deep brain stimulation), to have electrodes surgically implanted into my brain to buy me a few more good years.

 At first I didn’t really know where to turn to, no one I knew had it nor had I even heard of anyone with it outside of Muhammed Ali and Michael J. Fox.
 I remembered a video of Ali lighting the torch at the Olympic Games in Atlanta and seeing his quivering hands as he lit that giant flame.
 Most people probably look at that moment as a defiant act of courage from this great man who had conquered the world and not let anything stop him from getting what he wanted out of life, not Joe Frazier, not the United States government, and not Parkinson’s disease.
 But what I now saw when I looked back at that was the future I was doomed to live, hands trembling, frozen expression on my face, barely able to walk properly, probably reliant on a myriad of different pills just to make an appearance.

 So, where to go?
 Who to talk to?
 At any other time in history the best I would have been able to do is travel for miles to the nearest specialist (or witch doctor) and rely solely on whatever ill-informed advice he or she would have had for me.
-But we live in remarkable times and I soon realized I had more resources at my disposal than any king or emperor had ever dreamed.
+But, we live in remarkable times and I soon realized I had more resources at my disposal than any king or emperor had ever dreamed.

 – Benjamin Stecher